The Most Dangerous Roads in Colorado Aren’t Where You Think

 Colorado is blessed with beauty!
 It’s a big reason many of us live here and why people are moving here in droves.
 Just jump in your car, head west and you can be surrounded by some of the most gorgeous landscapes in the world!
 But some of those roads can also be treacherous.
-I thought I’d write an article about dangerous roads in Colorado, and also about the ways that we are making Colorado roads more dangerous!
+As a personal injury lawyer in Denver, I thought I’d write an article about dangerous roads in Colorado, and also about the ways that we are making Colorado roads more dangerous!
 Read on…

 Let’s Get High!